perokvist/event-driven-architecture/index.md

 ### 4.3
 We could wait and return 200 ok when we have updated the local state.
 This also gives us an option to return the result.

+### Concurrency
+Responding to the client is one thing, but what about multiple commands targeting the same instance?
+This also is an implementation detail, if the use cases need it, we could use locks.
+In the response scenario above we use the same locks to determine when we complete.

 ## 5. The truth is the log.
 The database is a cache

 A quote from Pat Helland's paper ["Immutability Changes Everything"](http://cidrdb.org/cidr2015/Papers/CIDR15_Paper16.pdf) and exemplified in ie. ["From Microliths To Microsystems"](https://www.slideshare.net/jboner/from-microliths-to-microsystems).